Fortnite best settings for max fps

-Fortnite is the most played battle royale, competing with popular games like PUBG and DOTA 2.
+Fortnite is the most-played battle royale, competing with popular games like PUBG and DOTA 2.
 Getting the best performance and gameplay advantage while playing Fortnite can determine if you will win or lose.
 The Video Settings of Fortnite can be optimized to increase your performance and reach the max FPS to improve your gameplay.
 If you have Nvidia graphics cards, you can do some more optimization as well.

 These performance optimizations are especially useful when your system is struggling to get the FPS you need.
 The best-case scenario is for your FPS to be the same as your Refresh Rate.

-Best Performance In-Game Settings For Fornite
+Best Performance In-Game Settings For Fortnite

 Launch Fortnite from Epic Games, click the Menu icon on the top right, select Settings, and open the Video tab to change the in-game video settings.
 I will guide you step-by-step in setting your system up for maximum performance in Fortnite